3inar/ninety-nine/README.md

 # ninety-nine

-Code for the manuscript 'What is the state of the art?
-Accounting for multiplicity in machine learning benchmark performance' https://doi.org/10.48550/arXiv.2303.07272
+Code for the manuscript *What is the state of the art?
+Accounting for multiplicity in machine learning benchmark performance* https://doi.org/10.48550/arXiv.2303.07272

 Files needed to reproduce numbers/figures:

 Parameters_PublicCompetition.R - all parameters used in the manuscript

-## Section 'Two coin-flip examples':
+## Section *Two coin-flip examples*

 > CoinFlip.R
 > optional ProbDistr_thetaSOTA.R